-You'll need a valid Texas fishing license, if you are over the age of 17, before you go fishing in the state of Texas.
+You'll need a valid Texas fishing license, if you are the age of 17 or over, before you go fishing in the state of Texas.
 One exception to this fishing rule is when you are fishing from the bank in a state park or in waters completely enclosed by a state park.
 All other fishing rules, license requirements and regulations, such as length and bag limits, are in effect for the state.
 There are a few other exceptions, so always be sure to check current state regulations since they are subject to change.

 A Texas fishing license can be purchased online, at local tackle shops, specialty sporting goods stores or other retailers that sell hunting and fishing equipment.
 A valid fishing license with a freshwater or saltwater stamp is required to take fish, mussels, clams, crayfish or other aquatic life in the public waters of Texas.